Expand Business in Turkey

 - Team contract

-With reference to the employment law of Turkey, the following information must be included on all employment contracts:
+With reference to Turkish employment law, the following information must be included on all employment contracts:

 - Employer and employee details